ryangball/nice-updater/README.md

 ![img-3](images/updates_in_progress_message.png)

 ## What's With Two LaunchDaemons?
-When a user is alerted via one of the persistent Notification Center alerts, the user has the option to install updates now.
-This is done through the yo.app action button, which in this case is the "Install Now" button.
+When a user is alerted via one of the jamfHelper alerts, the user has the option to install updates now.
+This is done through the jamfHelper default action button, which in this case is the "Install Now" button.
 These actions are performed as the user, meaning that actions which require root permissions could not be performed when a standard user is clicking the "Install Now" button.

 To address this issue, when the user is alerted a random key string is generated and stored.
 This key is then simultaneously written to the main preference file and to the command that gets executed if and when the user clicks the "Install Now" button.
 Once the user clicks the "Install Now" button, that key is then written to a second preference file and used later in the process.
 I call this second preference file the "trigger".